EhrmannS/geometr/README.md

 group only.
 Likewise, the polygons could be stored at the level of individual "closed paths" as `POLYGON`, with specific attributes per polygon.
-Both sets of attributes can only exists either as duplicates for all group specific attribtues in a `POLYGON`, or even more complicated nested attribute tables at the `MULTIPOLYGON` level.
+Both sets of attributes can only exists either as duplicates for all group specific attributes in a `POLYGON`, or even more complicated nested attribute tables at the `MULTIPOLYGON` level.

 The backbone of a `geom` are three attribute tables, one for points,